Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

 Within Chinese herbal medicine, over 300 herbs are used to treat the many conditions discussed previously in this article.

-The ancient practice of cupping is often used with acupuncture needling, and involves heat and glass cups used in different areas of the body.
+The ancient practice of cupping is often used with acupuncture needling.
+It involves heat and glass cups used in different areas of the body.
 It uses suction to move the blood and release stagnation, therefore promoting healing.

 Moxa is an incense stick made of the dried herb mugwort.
-For moxibustion, it comes in the shape of a cone, and is burned and used either on or near the skin, also with the end goal of moving stagnant blood.
+For moxibustion, it comes in the shape of a cone.
+It is burned and used either on or near the skin, also with the end goal of moving stagnant blood.

 This practice is also a part of ancient Traditional Chinese Medicine practices, but is less invasive than acupuncture.
 Using many of the same points, acupressure simply involves manual pressure, and is a form of focused massage.

-This practice is newer, and involves connecting your acupuncture needles to a device that delivers a continuous electrical pulse, with the result of further stimulating the nerve centres that send the message to your brain.
+This practice is newer, and involves connecting your acupuncture needles to a device that delivers a continuous electrical pulse.
+The result is further stimulation of the nerve centres that send the message to your brain.
 This form of acupuncture is thought to be particularly useful when you have a major qi blockage or stagnation.

 Who Practices Acupuncture In Toronto?